 Plans are to expand “Buffet dining at your door” with the purchase of the second SuzyQ cart system in Aug 2017.
 This cart will service Wisteria Lane and Hummingbird Lane each hall bed capacity and average census 34.
 With this expansion, the pre-plated, non selective cart service will end in the kitchen.
 We will have accomplished our goal of providing all resident a meal service where they have full choice of what they want.

 Administrator, Lewis County Nursing and Rehabilitation Center

 “I would like to share some of our successes with using the SuzyQ carts; I oversee two facilities one with 120 residents.
 Grand manor, and Balwin Villa with 105 residents.
 When we did our renovation and expansion at Grand manor we purchased two carts for service in the south wing

 So NFS would have control over the serving of all the food.
 Each cart does two floors of 16 residents a piece and the communal ding room for the north side.Over the past year, with two facilities running the exact same menu the difference has been extraordinary , happier clients , hotter food , better service, better control by NFS management, superior portioning control, better interaction with clients for food services.

 The numbers are eye opening as well,, with improved control and less waste, Grand manor was 45 000 under budget while Balwin was 45000 over a difference of 90 000 dollars.
 For a non-profit society this is a massive savings.
 The savings paid for the extra staffing to serve the food.

 Wayne Maki, Executive Chef & Food Service Administrator

+“I am pleased to write this letter of recommendation for a SuzyQ cart that we purchased October 2018.
 We are primarily using this cart for our Meals on Wheels program but also use it for catering functions.
 In addition it has been a hot holding replacement when one of our steamtable units was under repair.

 The benefits of this cart are many: easy to care for stainless steel construction, cutting / service board, heated drawers, ease of movement and emptying the water out of the hot holding wells.We are primarily using the SuzyQ cart for our MOW production making it an important piece of equipment in our main kitchen.
 In addition to this we use it as a mobile catering cart for functions in other areas of the Manor.